abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 * *Write amplification* is where one write results in multiple writes over the database's lifetime, such as when compacting and merging SSTables.
 * Write amplification is of concern with SSDs, which can only overwrite blocks a limited number of times before wearing out.
-* LSM-trees typically sustain higher write throughput than B-trees because they sometimes have lower write-amplification, and because they sequentially write data.
+* LSM-trees typically sustain higher write throughput than B-trees because they sometimes have lower write amplification, and because they sequentially write data.

 ###### Downsides of LSM-trees

 * The bigger the database gets, the more disk bandwidth is required for compaction.
-But this bandwidth is limited and can increase response times at higher percentiles.
+However, this bandwidth is limited and can increase response times at higher percentiles.
 * Relational databases implement transaction isolation using locks on ranges of keys.
 Because each key exists at exactly one place in a B-tree index, those locks can be attached directly to the tree.

 ##### Other Indexing Structures